onedesign/generator-one-base/README.md

 ### Platforms

+- `one-base:craft3` - generates a basic Craft 3 app
-- `one-base:craft` - generates a basic Craft 2 or Craft 3 app
+- `one-base:craft2` - generates a basic Craft 2 app
 - `one-base:static` - generates a simple front end app with no back end
 - `one-base:rails` - generates a Ruby on Rails app